quicwg/base-drafts/draft-ietf-quic-transport.md

 on its own.

 The primary defense against amplification attack is verifying that an endpoint is able to receive packets at the transport address that it claims.
+An endpoint that responds to packets received on a new path limits the data is sends on that path until the peer address is validated.
+Prior to validating the peer's address, endpoints MUST NOT send data toward that address that exceeds three times the amount of data received from that address.
+This three times limit on the size of responses is known as the anti-amplification limit.

 Address validation is performed both during connection establishment (see
 {{validate-handshake}}) and during connection migration (see
 {{migrate-validate}}).